Kalyana Samayal Saadham: Reception

 The film received critical acclaim from critics.
 The Times of India gave 4 stars out of 5 and wrote, "The first 15 minutes play out like a romantic fantasy and director Prasanna deftly changes track, turning it into a comedy about erectile dysfunction.
 Prasanna treats these segments quite cheekily but never resorts to crassness.
 And gently (and deftly), he nudges this lighthearted material into serious territory".
-Cinemalead rated the film with 3 out of 5 stars and wrote "Kalayana Samayal Sadham is feel good feast which everyone can enjoy."
 Rediff gave the film 3 stars out of 5 and wrote, "Kalyana Samayal Saadham is not just about a big fat Indian wedding but also highlights the emotional and sensitive topic of stress-related erectile dysfunction that is becoming an increasingly common problem among the modern youth".
-Baradwaj Rangan wrote, "It wants to be little more than an innocuous, pleasant, crowd-pleasing entertainer, so you can't fault it for what it isn't — but there's a lingering sense of what-could-have-been".
+Baradwaj Rangan from The Hindu wrote, "It wants to be little more than an innocuous, pleasant, crowd-pleasing entertainer, so you can't fault it for what it isn't — but there's a lingering sense of what-could-have-been".
 Deccan Herald wrote, "Kalyana Samayal Saadham turns out to be an interesting rom-com providing food for thought.
 Despite its savoury title, the film is not a big fat wedding fest.
 But it touches upon a sensitive topic of erectile dysfunction, a modern-day problem among urban youth given the stressful life they lead".
 The New Indian Express wrote, "To craft an adult comedy with a sensitive theme, with maturity and style, is harder still.
 But debutant director R S Prasanna has pulled it off with finesse.
 Kalyana Samayal Sadham entertains even as it takes up an issue that is becoming more prevalent in modern stressful times".
 Sify wrote, "Kalyana Samayal Saadham is a well-made adult romcom, that keeps you smiling.
 It is take on a big fat Brahmin wedding and its pitfalls and rituals is great fun".
 Behindwoods gave 3 stars out of 5 and wrote, "Kalyana Samayal Saadham, is a practical take on a very serious issue but laced with lighthearted approach" and called it "A pleasant feel good urban flick".